OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ## Configure the subscription

 1. On your profile page, click the "here" link to access your developer subscription, and sign in with your new user name and password.

+    > [!NOTE]
+    > If you are alraedy a member of a previous subscription, such as an Enterprise account, the link may automatically sign you into one.
+If this happens sign out and then sign in with your new user name and password.

 2. Use the app launcher to go to the [Admin center](https://portal.office.com/adminportal/home#/homepage).

 3. On the Admin center home page, choose **Go to setup**.
 This will take you to the **Office 365 Enterprise E3 Developer Setup** page.